Ordina-Group/JWorks-blog/_posts/2025-04-04-down-the-spiffe-rabbit-hole.md

 It felt like *this* was the use case SPIFFE was born for—multi-cloud, portable workloads with high security demands.

 But even here, the path wasn’t smooth.
-Their SPIFFE journey involved significant custom integrations, and the learning curve was evident.
+Their SPIFFE journey involved significant custom integrations, and reflected a steep learning curve.

 ### Talk 3: Developer-Centric Identity
-> “Workload Identity for Humans” – [Vish Abrams, Heroku](https://kccnceu2025.sched.com/event/1txEa/workload-identity-for-humans-a-twelve-factor-approach-vish-abrams-heroku?iframe=yes&w=100%&sidebar=yes&bg=no)
+> “Workload Identity for Humans” – [Vish Abrams, Heroku](https://kccnceu2025.sched.com/event/1txEa/workload-identity-for-humans-a-twelve-factor-approach-vish-abrams-heroku?iframe=yes&w=100%&sidebar=yes&bg=no){:target="_blank" rel="noopener noreferrer"}

 This one hit close to home.
 Instead of focusing on infra, it looked at how SPIFFE could be made more developer-friendly.
 The takeaway: SPIFFE is powerful but often too platform-focused.
 Developers are left building their own identity solutions on top of SPIFFE primitives.

-It introduced a layered approach—think “Twelve-Factor Identity”—designed to abstract away the SPIFFE internals and provide a cleaner DX.
+It introduced a layered approach—think “Twelve-Factor Identity”—designed to abstract away the SPIFFE internals and provide a cleaner developer experience.

 We appreciated the focus, but again, it felt like the developer story around SPIFFE is still maturing.